Agatean Empire – Found on the Counterweight Continent which is diametrically opposite Ankh-Morpork on the Disc.

 Groaning Platter – Tavern run by Rerpf near the Brass Bridge.

-Guild of Merchants and Traders – Possibly fictitious location for possibly fictitious members created by Rerpf.
+Guild of Merchants (and Traders) – Possibly fictitious location for possibly fictitious members (originally) created by Rerpf.
+Later became a valid establishment in Ankh-Morpork.

 Howondaland – A place of steaming forests where Hrun the Barbarian has done some of his best work.